 Project: Every student of the B.Sc Computer Science programme shall have to work on a project of not less than 2 credits under the supervision of a faculty member as per the curriculum.

-Extension Activities: Compulsory social services (CSS) for a period of 15 days is assertial for the
+Extension Activities: Compulsory social service (CSS) for a period of 15 days is essential for the successful completion of the B.Sc Computer Science programme.